yumansur/linkedin-skill-assessments-quizzes/solidworks/solidworks-quiz.md

 [reference](http://support.ptc.com/help/creo/creo_pma/usascii/index.html#page/part_modeling/part_modeling/part_five_sub/To_Rename_a_Feature.html)

 #### Q29.
-When using the Fillet tool, what does the Tanget Propagation option do?
+When using the Fillet tool, what does the Tangent Propagation option do?

-- [ ] It creates a fillet that is tanget to the direction of view
+- [ ] It creates a fillet that is tangent to the direction of view
-- [ ] It creates a fillet that varies in size, depending on lcoal tangency
+- [ ] It creates a fillet that varies in size, depending on locoal tangency
 - [ ] It creates a constant-size fillet around all selections
-- [ ] It extends the fillet to all faces that are tangent to the selected face
+- [x] It extends the fillet to all faces that are tangent to the selected face

 #### Q30.
 You notice that one of the subassemblies in your main assembly is rigid and does not have mobility it should.
 How can you resolve this issue?